-While in China, I started doing this, eventually quit my job, and work for myself at home.
+While in China, I started doing this, eventually quit my job, and worked for myself at home.
 I had no previous experience starting a business, but was able to make enough to quit my job after just two years of operations.
-Yes, the claims sound a bit sensationalized, but they are 100% true.
-If you do not have a passion for teaching, and are concerned you'll be bored teaching English through an app, at least check out that link and consider doing what I did to “break out” of your 9-5 pattern.

 The Basics: Getting Started With PalFish